Kazakhstan, Uzbekistan & Turkmenistan

 This morning drive from Mary in a convoy of 4WD vehicles to Turkmenabad, where we can expect to find our first Pin-tailed Sandgrouse, Greater Sandplover and crassirostris Trumpeter Finches.
 Night in Turkmenabad.

-We have two full days to explore Repetek Nature Reserve where our main targets will be the localised and very rarely seen Zarudnyi’s Sparow, formerly included with Desert Sparrow, and the highly-desirable Pander’s Ground Jay.
-Other species likely to be seen include Asian Desert Warbler, Desert Finch and Streaked Scrub Warbler.
+We have a full day to explore Repetek Nature Reserve where our main targets will be the localised and very rarely seen Zarudny’s Sparow, formerly included with Desert Sparrow, and the highly-desirable Pander’s Ground Jay.
+Other species likely to be seen include Saxaul Sparrow, Desert Finch and Streaked Scrub Warbler, while at dusk Egyptian Nightjar is possible.
 Nights in Turkmenabad.

-Today we leave Turkmenabad, crossing into Uzbekistan and onwards to the ancient city of Bukhara, formerly one of the great trading cities of the Silk Road.
-In the evening we take a domestic flight to Tashkent for an overnight stay.
+Following morning birding around Repetek once again today we leave Turkmenabad, crossing into Uzbekistan and onwards to the ancient city of Bukhara, formerly one of the great trading cities of the Silk Road.
+Night in Bukhara.

 After final early morning birding in search of any missing high-altitude species, we descend slowly through the forests, looking for Eversmann’s and Blue-capped Redstarts and the scarce Eurasian Three-toed Woodpecker at mid-elevations.